aha-project/aha-project.github.io/index.md

 AHA-GUI requires the latest Java 1.8.0 (Java 10 has not been tested yet, but will be validated in the near future).

-Get the current built and zipped version from our [Releases Page](https://github.com/aha-project/AHA-GUI/releases) and unzip it in a place of your choosing.
+Get the current built and zipped version from our [AHA-GUI Releases Page](https://github.com/aha-project/AHA-GUI/releases) and unzip it in a place of your choosing.

 Note: If you would like to build from source there are additional requirements and instructions, please refer to the readme in the AHA-GUI repository for more info.

 ## Running AHA-GUI

+1. When you start the GUI it will ask you which file you would like to open.
+The other instructions about moving files or running with command line arguments to select file still work, but are no longer required.
-1. Move or copy the `BinaryAnalysis.csv` output from AHA-Scraper into the directory that contains AHA-GUI.jar
+1. ~~Move or copy the `BinaryAnalysis.csv` output from AHA-Scraper into the directory that contains AHA-GUI.jar~~
-1. Either double click `AHA-GUI.jar` or open a terminal/powershell and cd to the correct directory and type `java -jar AHA-GUI.jar`
+1. ~~Either double click `AHA-GUI.jar` or open a terminal/powershell and cd to the correct directory and type `java -jar AHA-GUI.jar`~~

 If you invoke from the commandline, the following commandline arguments can be used:
  * --debug : print additional information to console while running